 National Crime Victims' Rights Week FAQs

-What are the official colors of National Crime Victims’ Rights Week?
+When is National Crime Victims' Rights Week?

-What are the different types of victims?
+What are the key rights of crime victims?

 How to Observe National Crime Victims' Rights Week